paritytech/parity-processbot/README.md

 ### Available Commands (post as a comment in the relevant PR thread)
 - `bot merge` to automatically merge it once checks pass (if approvals have been given)
+- `bot merge force` to attempt merge without waiting for checks (if approvals have been given)
 - `bot merge cancel` to cancel a pending `bot merge`
 - `bot compare substrate` to see a diff between current branch's Substrate version and the latest Polkadot release substrate.